 - Please do not use the main corridor to make phone calls or as a waiting area.
 This is a clinical area that must be kept clear at all times.
 Medical teams use this corridor to take patients for scans and to theatre and to bring emergencies to CCU from the Helipad

-You will be asked to leave the bed space twice a day (7.00 am – 7.30 am and 7.00pm – 7.30 pm).
+You will be asked to leave the bed space twice a day (7.00am to 7.30am and 7.00pm to 7.30pm).
 This is protected handover time and allows staff to discuss sensitive patient information and helps to ensure the confidentiality and safety of patients.

-If siblings want to visit CCU this should be discussed with the nurse in charge before they visit.
+If siblings want to visit the unit, this should be discussed with the nurse in charge before they visit.
 This helps to protect both children from the risk of infection.
-If the visiting sibling is unwell or has had any contact with any infectious disease please do not bring them into CCU.
+If the visiting sibling is unwell or has had any contact with any infectious disease, please do not bring them into CCU.

 Parents are responsible for their own visiting children at all times.